Please note: We are no longer able to offer international delivery. Our delivery area is Mainland UK only. Apologies for any inconvenience.

 What is a hot tub sanitiser?

-A sanitiser is a disinfectant chemical used to kill bacteria that evolves within hot tub water, keeping it safe for bathers.
+A hot tub sanitiser is a disinfectant chemical used to kill bacteria that develops within hot tub water, keeping it safe for bathers.

 What is PPM?
 (Parts Per Million)